simondotm/beeb-vsc/README.md

 # Beeb VSC
-[Visual Studio Code](https://code.visualstudio.com/) Extension to support code development primarily for BBC Micro, but it might be useful for other 6502 based machines.
+A [Visual Studio Code](https://code.visualstudio.com/) Extension to support code development for the Acorn BBC Micro/Master range of 6502 based micro computers from the 1980's.

 Visual Studio Code is free and really good for general retro/6502 development, so this extension was created to enhance the experience by providing syntax colouring for 6502 opcodes, labels, and BBC BASIC commands & functions supported by [BeebAsm](https://github.com/stardot/beebasm) as well as various types of VS Code functionality.

+See the [CHANGELOG](./CHANGELOG.md) for full release history.

 # Features

 ## Syntax Highlighting:
 - All **6502 op-codes** (no 65C02 op codes yet)